7 Essential Steps for Secure Farm Fence Installation

 5) Hang wire or rails.

 - For wire, tension to manufacturer spec, terminate with proper knots or crimps, and fasten with staples/clips without crushing galvanization.
+You can also explore our Farm Fence Installation service for precision-built fences that meet these exact standards.

 6) Install gates on oversized hinge posts, check swing and latch alignment, and add footing or pads in muddy areas.